CleverRaven/Cataclysm-DDA/design-doc.md

 The player is able to supplement these scavenged goods by crafting a wide variety of items, ranging from mundane cooking to advanced chemistry.

+Structures provide a valuable resource as well, which can be found and modified or constructed from scratch as well.

 ### Senses

 The player character can perceive their surroundings by sight, hearing, smell and touch.